Basics of Scientific Method

 - Chapter 2 of the Ray text, Introduction to Methods of Science, and articles / media cited below for discussion group.

-- If you are using a book other than Ray, find the corresponding chapter in whatever book you bought.
-For a list of chapters in the Ray book click here.
+- Book other than Ray?
+Find the corresponding chapter and read it.
+Find a list of chapters in Ray here.

 - I will discuss the PodCast about operationally defining death in the lecture.